uniVocity/univocity-api/README.md

 ## Advanced settings for JDBC entities ##

-In many situations, your database and development environment will have limitations and special cases. uniVocity tries to provide options so you get around them.
+In many situations, your database and development environment will have limitations and special cases. uniVocity tries to provide options so you can get around them.
 Two of the most common situations are:

 1. The need to handle SQL in a particular way, such as managing logical exclusions.